scryptedai/x402-hpke/docs/THREAT_MODEL.md

 - Recipient controls and protects X25519 private key material.
 - JWKS is fetched via HTTPS with sane cache headers; local TTL clamping is enforced.
 - System clocks are reasonably synchronized (for `expiry` semantics).
-- Implementations use well-vetted primitives (libsodium) and follow this spec.
+- Implementations use well-vetted primitives (libsodium) and follow this specification.

 ## Attacker model
 - Network attacker: can observe, inject, replay, and modify messages in transit.